 - Inability to complete a sentence or communicate rationally

-Because early onset dementia primarily affects people who are in their late 40s and 50s, the level of physical disability is reduced in comparison to older patients suffering from signs of Alzheimer’s disease.
+Early onset dementia affects people who are in their late 40s and 50s.
+The level of physical disability is reduced.
+This in comparison to older patients suffering from signs of Alzheimer’s disease.

 Genetics of Familial Alzheimer's Disease

 A mutation in the APP, or amyloid precursor protein gene, is thought to be the origin of FAD.
-Although research has uncovered a vast amount of valuable information regarding Alzheimer’s dementia, neuroscientists still do not know the exact etiology of the disease and continue to focus on identifying early onset dementia genes.
+Research has uncovered a vast amount of valuable information regarding Alzheimer’s dementia.
+Neuroscientists still do not know the exact etiology of the disease.
+They continue to focus on identifying early onset dementia genes.

-Certain non-genetic factors have also been proposed to strongly influence the emergence of memory loss and other cognitive issues in FAD cases.
-These factors include:
+Certain non-genetic factors have are thought to strongly influence the ... emergence of memory loss and other cognitive issues in FAD cases.

-- Non-modifiable elements such as ethnicity, age, health condition at birth and early growth and development
+- Factors we cannot change.
+Ethnicity, age, health condition at birth and early growth and development

 - Modifiable factors like socioeconomic level and medical issues (obesity, high blood pressure, diabetes